Ebrahima Sawaneh

-Ebrahima 'Ibou' Sawaneh (born 7 September 1986) is a football striker from The Gambia who is currently playing for City Pirates in the Belgian Division 2.
+Ebrahima 'Ibou' Sawaneh (born 7 September 1986) is a Gambian professional footballer who plays as a forward for Wilrijk in the Belgian Provincial Leagues.
 In the past he played for various clubs, including Lech Poznan, KSK Beveren, KV Kortrijk, KV Mechelen, RAEC Mons, OH Leuven and Muaither.

-Ebrahima Sawaneh has a double nationality (Gambian-German), but makes his appearance for the Gambia national football team.
+Sawaneh holds dual nationality (Gambian-German), and has represented the Gambia national team.

 Career

-On 3 February 2014 Ibou Sawaneh returned to his parent club OH Leuven after a four-month loan spell in Qatar at Muaither SC.
+On 3 February 2014, Sawaneh returned to his parent club OH Leuven after a four-month loan spell in Qatar at Muaither.

 In January 2019, Ibou joined Titus Pétange in Luxembourg on a half-year contract.
 He left the club at the end of his contract in July 2019, having played 13 league games and scored 7 goals.